Shopify/polaris/polaris.shopify.com/content/components/button-group/index.md

   - fileName: button-group-outline-with-segmented-buttons.tsx
     title: Outline with segmented buttons
     description: Use to emphasize several buttons as a thematically-related set among other controls.
 ---

-# Button group

-Button group displays multiple related actions stacked or in a horizontal row to help with arrangement and spacing.

----

 ## Best practices